railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 Each accounting entry can then be linked to one of the tax accounts.
 This association is done automatically by the taxes which had previously been configured in the invoice lines.

-.. tip::   **Advantage**  *Tax declaration*
+.. tip:: Tax declaration

 	Some accounting software manages the tax declaration in a dedicated general account.
 	The declaration is then limited to the balance in the specified period.
 	In Open ERP you can create an independent chart of taxes, which has several advantages:

-	* it's possible to allocate only a part of the tax transaction
+	* it's possible to allocate only a part of the tax transaction,

-	* it's not necessary to manage several different general accounts depending on the type of sale and type of tax
+	* it's not necessary to manage several different general accounts depending on the type of sale and type of tax,

-	* you can restructure your chart of taxes as you need
+	* you can restructure your chart of taxes as you need.

-At any time you can check your chart of taxes for a given period using the report:  *Financial Management > Reporting > Taxes Report* .
+At any time you can check your chart of taxes for a given period using the report  *Financial Management > Reporting > Taxes Report*.

 This data is updated in real time.
 That's very useful because it enables you at any time to preview the tax that you owe at the start and end of the month or quarter.